DaltonHayward/Forum-App/README.md

+# Forum App

 This was made using React, CSS, NodeJS, and Docker.

 Spent around a weeks working on it for a university project.
+I tried to make something similar to Reddit+Youtube comments.

 link to demo video -> https://youtu.be/U15gflWgOKA (excuse the audio in the beginning)